pnpm/pnpm.io/docs/docker.md

 :::note

 It is impossible to create reflinks or hardlinks between a Docker container and the host filesystem during build time.
 The next best thing you can do is using BuildKit cache mount to share cache between builds.
+Alternatively, you may use [podman] because it can mount Btrfs volumes during build time.

 :::

+[podman]: ./podman.md

 ## Minimizing Docker image size and build time